jonase/eastwood/README.md

 the [Usage](#usage) section for options to enable or disable types of warnings for your entire project.

-See [Editor Support](#editor-support) below for instructions on using a text editor or IDE to quickly take you to the file, line, and column of each warning message.

 See the [Usage](#usage) section below for more notes on side effects in test code, and instructions on [running Eastwood in a REPL session](#running-eastwood-in-a-repl).